-The Cabinet Member, Strategic Planning & Transport proposed the Supplementary Planning Guidance (SPG) for Flat Conversions and for Student Accommodation that had been due to be considered at Council on 31 January for approval by Council.
+The Cabinet Member, Strategic Planning & Transport proposed the Supplementary Planning Guidance (SPG) for Flat Conversions and for Student Accommodation that This document is available in Welsh / Mae'r ddogfen hon ar gael yn Gymraeg had been due to be considered at Council on 31 January for approval by Council.
 Both SPG's had been subject to a six week consultation process.